Skip to content ↓

 In response to the White Paper, the Confederation of School Trusts (CST) have created a new webpage: Joining a Trust.
 The page includes a series of short, two minute reads called ‘Trust The Facts’, accompanied by a longer piece of more detailed guidance.

-We hope that this website, and our Information Pack for Governors and Leaders’ (from the recent Diocesan Roadshow), will provide you with further information about BOAT and how you can join us on this new journey.
+We hope that this website, and our ‘BOAT Introduction 2023-24 ’, will provide you with further information about BOAT and how you can join us on this new journey.

 Community Schools